 This post may contain affiliate links.
 Please read my disclosure statement for more information.

-Fun Brain Facts
+Fun Brain Activities for Kids

 This week we have been learning some really amazing and fun brain facts thanks to our Horrible Science book “Bulging Brains.”